bentoml/BentoML/docs/source/concepts.rst

   # Save the entire prediction service to file bundle
   saved_path = iris_classifier_service.save()

-A BentoService SavedBundle is a versioned file directory that contains all the information needed to run this prediction service.
-Think of it as a docker container image or a software binary for your ML model, which is generated in every training job, reflecting your newest code changes and training data, and at the end of the day, makes your model more easily testable and ready to be shipped to production.
+A Bento is a versioned file directory that contains all the information required to run this prediction service.
+Think of it as a docker container image or a software binary, but for your ML model.
+A Bento can be  generated at the end of every training job, reflecting your newest code changes and training data changes.
+You can then easily store the Bento files, test the prediction service saved, or update it to your model serving deployment.

 BentoML also makes it easy to do model management.
-It keeping track of all the BentoService SavedBundle you've created and provide web UI and CLI access.
+It keeping track of all the Bento you've created and provide web UI and CLI access.
 By default BentoML saves all the model files and metadata in your local file system.
 But it is recommended to run a shared BentoML server for your team which stores models files and metadata in the cloud(e.g. RDS, S3).
 This allows your ML team to easily share, find and